How Are 'Price per Square Foot' Adjustments Made?

 If the typical home in a neighborhood is 1,000 square feet - a home that is 2,000 square feet would not bring a value equivalent to the residual cost ($54 per foot).
 This is known as diminishing returns and as the size of a home or site goes up the price per square foot goes down.

-As an appraiser, we have several methods to determine what an adjustment should be including paired sales, regressions analysis and market extraction.
+As a property appraiser, we have several methods to determine what an adjustment should be including paired sales, regressions analysis and market extraction.

 Contact Master Appraisal Services